zichongkao/selectstarsql/frontmatter.md

 ## Dataset
 Our dataset documents Texas death row inmates executed from 1976, when the Supreme Court reinstated the death penalty, to the present.
 It was extracted from the <a href='https://www.tdcj.state.tx.us/death_row/dr_executed_offenders.html'>Texas Department of Criminal Justice</a> website using automatic means where possible.
 However, much of the pre-1995 data is only available as images of physical documents and these required painstaking manual extraction.

 The raw data is available as a csv for <a href="data/fulldataset.csv">download</a>.
 Because of the manual extraction and cleaning that was done, it is probably the most complete set of Texas death row data on the internet.
-You can also explore a subset of it that I've prepared for this tutorial:
+You can also explore a subset of it that I've prepared for this book:
 <sql-exercise
   data-default-text="SELECT *
 FROM executions
 LIMIT 3"></sql-exercise>

-On one level, the data is simply a part of a mundane programming tutorial.
+On one level, the data is simply a part of a mundane programming book.
 On another, each row represents immense suffering, lives lost, and in some cases redemption and acceptance.
 In preparing for this dataset, I was deeply moved by a number of the statements and found myself re-evaluting my position on capital punishment.
 I hope that as we examine the data, you too will contemplate the deeper issues at play.

 <br>
 <a name="technicals"></a>